-On this Labor Day weekend, like most Americans, I come to praise labor, not indulge in it.
+On this Labor Day, like most Americans, I come to praise labor, not indulge in it.
 Has there ever been a people that speechified more about the joys and satisfactions of work and the work ethic, yet was so enamored of labor-saving devices?

 American efficiency, American organization, and therefore American prosperity has been something of an example around the world -- at least since Henry Ford, that half-genius, half-crank and all-American revolutionary, put the world on wheels.
-And was savvy enough to raise his workers' pay to unheard-of levels so they could buy the Model Ts they were cranking out on the assembly line, another American innovation.
+And sagely raised his workers' pay to unheard-of levels ($5 a day!) so they could buy the Model Ts they were making.

-Much like economics itself, the American attitude toward labor can be a curious paradox: simultaneous admiration and distaste for work.
-Surely no other civilization -- if that's the right word for this American experiment, general hurly-burly, and great adventure -- has labored so hard to make labor obsolete.
+The American attitude toward labor can be a curious paradox: simultaneous admiration and distaste for work.
+Surely no other civilization -- if that's the right word for this American experiment, hurly-burly and adventure -- has labored so hard to make labor obsolete, or at least optional.

 In American society, community is a good word, but dependence a bad one.
 We're all for Social Security, having contributed to it, but resist having to go on relief.
 We are happy to help others stand on their own, but resent freeloaders.
 We associate labor with freedom, not servitude.
 Which is another reason slavery, the curse and bane of our history, could not last.

-The idea and reality called class exists in this country much as it does in any other, but we don't like to acknowledge it, which may explain our remarkable social mobility.
-For myths shape reality much more than the other way around.
-Our myth is called the American dream, with its hope/illusion/goal of equal opportunity for all.
+The idea and reality called class exists in this country as it does in any other, but we don't like to acknowledge it, which may explain our remarkable social mobility.
+Myths shape reality much more than the other way 'round.
+Our myth is called the American dream, with its hope/illusion of equal opportunity for all.
 If we believe in that dream, it needn't remain just a dream.
 If we don't, it'll never become a reality.
 Maybe that's why, though ours is not a classless society, it also is not a class-bound one.
 Happy Labor Day.